 Throughout the history of the Mummers Parade, there has been controversy surrounding it.
 From blackface to insensitive cultural commentary during the performances, the Mummers have managed to offend many throughout their history.

 In recent years, however, there has been an effort to modernize the Mummers and remove this air of controversy.
-That’s not to excuse past behavior, but they legitimately are trying to improve their image.
+That’s not to excuse past behavior, but they legitimately are trying to improve their image and their cultural sensitivity.

 However, that doesn’t mean that there isn’t political commentary.
-During my visit to the 2018 Mummers Parade, I saw several plays that included portrayals of different political figures from both sides of the aisle.
+During my visit to the 2018 Mummers Parade, I saw several performances that included portrayals of different political figures from both sides of the aisle.